Fits of these with the ending and a certain scene involving a collapsing bridge before the final Colossus.

 After following you silently yet with utter devotion, your only companion in the vast empty world.
 And to top it off, it was to save your bacon...

 Here's an experiment.
 Try to look the Colossi in the eye before you kill them, then watch their slowmo deaths.
-It's okay to cry, it means you're still human.

 The Downer Ending sent this trope in tears as you try to fight a current to see if the girl you killed sixteen colossi for is okay.
 Then you shed tears of joy when she wakes up to find your loyal horse who's Not Quite Dead, and then as the credits roll, the camera pans over the decaying carcasses of all the Colossi.
 It was so simplistic and honest it was overwhelming.